flancer32/dup-proto/README.md

 ![Add User Smartphone](doc/img/readme/dup_add_user_mobile.png)

-You can send invitation link using any available communication channel (email, messenger, etc.) or generate QR-code to pass this invitation link to the other party.
+You can send invitation link using any available communication channel (email, messenger, etc.) or generate QR-code to pass this invitation link to an other party.